lumail/lumail/CONTRIBUTING.md

 # About Lumail2

-Lumail2 is a console-based mail modal client, primarily maintained and developed by Steve Kemp <steve@steve.org.uk>.
+Lumail2 is a console-based modal mail client, primarily maintained and developed by Steve Kemp.

 Further documentation is available in the [README](README.md) file, as well as on the [project website](https://lumail.org/).